jasonyaj/IKWIG/README.md

 - Python Flask
 - HTML, CSS, and Bootstrap
-- Jinja2
-- AJAX, jQuery, and RESTful routing
+- Jinja2 and RESTful routing
-- MySQL Workbench
+- MySQL
 - HTML validations as well as server-side validations and Bcrypt for secure login
 - Custom API